KarmaScripter/BudgetExtensions/README.md

 # BudgetExtensions
-Extension methods for use in the Budget Execution tool.
+Extension methods used in the Budget Execution tool.